Public-Health-Scotland/end-of-life-pub/sop/sop.md

     * Highlight the entire script and run
     * Check for any errors and investigate as necessary
     * Check the output of the script looks as it should

+* When running `03_create-figures.R`, check what Health Boards have the maximum and minimum QoM figures.
+These boards should be labelled on the map (Figure 2), however the positioning of these labels has not been automated and may need to be tweaked if the max/min boards change.

 ### Manual Steps